GrandComicsDatabase/gcd-django/README.md

 # GCD Web Application

-This file last updated: *May 2018*
+This file last updated: *Aug 2019*

 This is the current implementation of the Grand Comics Database, hosted at http://www.comics.org/ (production) and http://beta.comics.org/ (public beta for new features).

-See the [Technical section on docs.comics.org](http://docs.comics.org/wiki/Main_Page#Technical_Details) for more detailed information about how we work and what has been done to date.
+See the [Technical section on docs.comics.org](http://docs.comics.org/wiki/Main_Page#Technical_Details) and the [Wiki](https://github.com/GrandComicsDatabase/gcd-django/wiki) for more detailed information about how we work and what has been done to date.
 This file just covers the essentials of branches and code reviews.

 Please join the [gcd-tech list](http://groups.google.com/group/gcd-tech/) for